Stellar Corpses: Welcome to the Nightmare

 Following a five-week European tour with Rezurex, Stellar Corpses released their first full-length album in 2009 entitled, "Welcome to the Nightmare" named after an underground psychobilly zine from Santa Cruz.
 The album was released in 2009 on Santa Carla Records in the US and FiendForce Records in Germany.
 The album has been called a "deadly delight" and is said to feature more of the band's influences, without losing any of the power and fury of their debut EP as well as "a competent, driven, and ultimately rather enjoyable take on the narrowly defined genre".

 Vampire Kiss

-On Halloween 2011, Stellar Corpses released the single "Vampire Kiss" which debuted at No. 9 on the alternative radio charts Kiss Kiss Bang Bang and F.M.B.Q. and hosted a music video premiere at The Viper Room in Hollywood.
+On Halloween 2011, Stellar Corpses released the single "Vampire Kiss" and hosted a music video premiere at The Viper Room in Hollywood.
 The music video for "Vampire Kiss", directed by Justin Janowitz stars Alycia Paulsen and features cameos by Hunter Burgan of the band AFI and producer Joe McGrath as vampires.
 The video was filmed on location at the Santa Cruz Beach Boardwalk and at Bethel Encino Church in the city of Encino.